elodina/sawfly/cloud-deploy-grid.md

 ```

-Common usage scenario for DCOS on Azure
+Common usage scenario for DCOS on Microsoft Azure
 ---------------------------------------

 Create grid